-Safety inspections identify, assess, record and prioritise the repair of defects which may present an immediate danger or significant inconvenience to users of the highway and include the condition of all highway infrastructure assets.
+Safety inspections identify, assess, record and prioritise the repair of defects which may present an immediate danger or significant inconvenience to users of the highway and include the condition of all Highway Assets.
 Safety inspections also identify defects of a lesser risk for potential inclusion in the identification of future planned maintenance or to promote a more detailed investigation.